2014 Bangladesh anti-Hindu violence

 On 5 January 2014, the 10th general elections were held in Bangladesh.
 The opposition Bangladesh Nationalist Party and its ally Jamaat-e-Islami had already boycotted the elections.
-The buildup to the elections were marred by successive strikes and violence by the opposition parties.
-Victims claimed after the polls, workers and supporters of the opposition parties began attacking the minority Bengali Hindus.
-Accusing of looting, vandalising and setting the Hindu houses on fire in several districts across the country.
+The buildup to the elections was marred by successive strikes and violence by the opposition parties.
+Victims claimed that after the polls, workers and supporters of the opposition parties began attacking the minority Bengali Hindus.
+People were accused of looting, vandalising and setting the Hindu houses on fire in several districts across the country.
 Seven persons belonging to the Jamaat-e-Islami and the Bangladesh Nationalist Party were arrested in connection with the attacks.
 The National Human Rights Commission held the government responsible for the attacks on Hindus after the election.
 In India, the opposition Bharatiya Janata Party condemned the attacks on minorities.

 Attacks

 Chittagong Division

-On 5 January, in the evening, Hindus were attacked in the Satkania Upazila, Lohagara Upazila and Banshkhali Upazila of Chittagong District.
+On 5 January, in the evening, Hindus were attacked in the Satkania Upazila, Lohagara Upazila, and Banshkhali Upazila of Chittagong District.
 Cadres of Jamaat-e-Islami and Islami Chhatra Shibir set at least 150 Hindu houses on fire.
-In Lohagara Upazila, activists of Jamaat-e-Islami and BNP looted and vandalised shops belonging to Hindus in Hindur Hat in Kolujan area.
+In Lohagara Upazila, activists of Jamaat-e-Islami and BNP looted and vandalised shops belonging to Hindus in Hindur Hat in the Kolujan area.
 They also attempted to vandalise a Hindu temple.

 In Lakshmipur District, on 9 January at night, a Kali temple in Narayanpur village under Ramganj Upazila was set on fire.

-In Sonagazi Upazila of Feni District Islamic fundamentalists burnt Shree Shree Dakshinashwer temple on 16 January.
+In Sonagazi Upazila of Feni District, Islamic fundamentalists burnt Shree Shree Dakshinashwer temple on 16 January.
 They also looted valuable things from the temple.

 Dhaka Division

 In Netrakona District, a Kali temple was vandalised and set on fire after midnight on 7 January.

-In Bade-dudhkora village of Sadar upazila of Netrakona District, Islamist fundamentalists burnt another kali temple.
-The temple was situated at the house of Mr. Chandan who was the member of local union parishad.
+In Bade-dudhkora village of Netrokona Sadar Upazila, Islamist fundamentalists burnt another Kali temple.
+The temple was situated at the house of Mr. Chandan, who was a member of the local union parishad.

-In Gazipur District, unidentified miscreants set fire in the homestead of a Hindu family in Bhakoadi Malibari area under Chandpur Union of Kapasia Upazila in the wee hours of 10 January.
+In Gazipur District, unidentified miscreants set fire to the homestead of a Hindu family in the Bhakoadi Malibari area under Chandpur Union of Kapasia Upazila in the wee hours of 10 January.

-In Dhaka City Corporation South Zone, International Society for Krisna Consciousness (ISKCON) Temple at Swamibagh which is also ISKCON headquarters in Bangladesh, is attacked by more than 100 Muslims at about 10:20 pm (local time) on 30 June 2014.
+In Dhaka City Corporation South, International Society for Krishna Consciousness (ISKCON) Temple at Swamibagh, which is also ISKCON headquarters in Bangladesh, is attacked by more than 100 Muslims at about 10:20 pm (local time) on 30 June 2014.